hthuwal/ARC-Challenge/notes/progress_report.md

     + [openIE + coref on ARC](http://www.cse.iitd.ac.in/~mcs172074/mtp/stanford-openie-arc-coref.txt).

 ---
 #### The owner of the repo replied

-- He gave a solution: Passing **a flag** `--ignore-errors` should apparently solve this issue.
-Will try that tomorrow.
+- He gave a solution: Passing **a flag** `--ignore-errors` should apparently solve this issue. ~~Will try that tomorrow.~~
+- Mausam's openIE on NCERT
+    + Time: 63 minutes
+- ** Output Format is different than the stanfords.
+Will write a script to convert it.**
+- Along with confidence, it returns a Context sometimes.
+Can we use it somehow?

 #### Solving Issue with Mausam's OpenIE